Take our houseplant survey!

 Medium light levels are best for Staghorn Ferns.
 You will want to keep them away from direct light as their leaves can burn pretty easily.

-It’s really important that the potting mix has enough time to dry out between waterings or you’ll notice the fronds starting to turn brown/black.
+It’s really important that the potting mix has enough time to dry out between waterings or you’ll notice the fronds on your Staghorn Fern starting to turn brown/black.

 Young Staghorn Ferns need warmer temperatures to thrive so you’ll want to keep them away from drafty windows or doors as the cold outside air can damage the plant if they aren’t mature.